svolpe43/cfsh/README.md

 #:stats
 ```
 The `stats` command will use ssh to run the `top` command on the ec2 instance.
 This will output some basic statistics about the
 cpu and memory of the instance.
+This command can be run on an instance node or an Asg node.

 ### cat
 ```